firebase/data-connect-ios-sdk/SwiftPackageManager.md

 ],
 ```

-Then, in any target that depends on a Firebase product, add it to the `dependencies`
+Then, in any target that depends on Firebase Data Connect, add it to the `dependencies`
 array of that target:

 ```swift